 Tsar – Royalty

-The Tsar-Tsaddik is the current head of house Gilead, whose forebears lead the resistance against the Chaos hordes that occupied Lyubov for over 2000 years.
+The Tsar-Tsaddik is the current head of the royal house, whose forebears lead the resistance against the Chaos hordes that occupied Lyubov for over 2000 years.
 Lyubovhive – the largest city on the planet and the surrounding provinces are the direct domain of the Tsar.
-The Planetary Defense Forces (known as the Strelets) are directly answerable to the Tsar and are recruited from across Lyubov but most of the officer corps come from the cities of Lyubovhive, Erengrad, Praag or elsewhere in the Capital Province of Kislev.
+The Planetary Defense Forces (known as the Strelets) are directly answerable to the Tsar and are recruited from across Lyubov but most of the officer corps come from the cities of Lyubovhive, Zenic, Zinc Hill, or elsewhere in the Capital Province of Velikayalyubov.

 White Clergy are the urban priests who tend to the great Synagogues and lead the great academies.
 They generally hold the more politically influential positions within the religious hierarchy.
 Their duties include keeping the standards for weights and measures, overseeing oaths, collecting tithes and housing members of the lay community in times of crisis (the heavily fortified and reinforced synagogues of Lyubov are a legacy of the occupation and make excellent shelters in times of natural disaster or military crisis).